• It’s Now or Never Sale – Ends Nov 29th!

 How Long Does it Take to Adjust to New Glasses?

 Now comes the million-dollar question, the one which everybody has been waiting for: How long does it take to adjust to new glasses?
-Most of the eye care professionals will tell you two to three days to adjust to new glasses: a typical or usual change in prescription.
+Most of the eye care professionals will tell you two to three days to adjust to new glasses: a typical or usual change in new prescription.
 However, to get used to new glasses, the adjustment period may last up to two weeks in some of the cases.
 After 2 or 3 days, you can and should have your eyeglasses and your eyes checked up, if you're still experiencing heavy discomfort.

 Pay attention to this, some people may take longer than two to three days to balance back their vision.
-If this is your first pair of prescription glasses or if there is a major shift in your prescription or if you’re going from single vision lenses to progressive lenses, you should give yourself a period of about 2 to 3 weeks to get used to a new pair.
+If this is your first pair of prescription glasses or if there is a major shift in your new prescription or if you’re going from single vision lenses to progressive lenses, you should give yourself a period of about 2 to 3 weeks to get used to a new pair.

 Can Something Potentially Go Wrong?